bunnysayzz/autotype/README.md

 3. Adjust the typing delay if needed (default is 0.01 seconds)
 4. Click "Start Typing" and quickly switch to your target application
 5. After a 5-second countdown, the text will be typed automatically
-6. Press Cmd+F at any time to pause or resume typing

 ## Typing Code